At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 The expanse opened wide before me — and with it, more waterfalls appeared, each with its own presence, its own character.

-I remember seeing Bridalveil Fall in the distance, drawn to the way the water dropped and the mist spread outward at its base.
+I remember seeing the falls in the distance, drawn to the way the water dropped and the mist spread outward at its base.
 I wanted to stop, to step into it, to feel it.

 But we kept driving.

-We continued on to the trailhead for Half Dome, and before long we were walking.
+We continued driving on to the trailhead to Half Dome, and before long we were walking.

 The mist from the falls reached far beyond the water itself.
 It spread across the trail, and everyone walking forward had to pass through it.
 There was no avoiding it.

 Some people turned away, shielding themselves, trying not to get wet.
-Others leaned into it — laughing, smiling, embracing it like something alive.
+Others embraced it — laughing, smiling, playing.

-I didn’t know how to explain it then.
+I didn’t know how to explain it to myself back then.

 To listen.